 Is interchange plus X basis points competitive?

 So, you’ve received a quote from a credit card processor and you want to know if the basis point markup that you’ve been quoted is competitive.
 We’ve outlined the basics below, and also have an article about what is a good interchange plus rate.

 Well, for starters, you’re on the right path since you have a quote based on an interchange plus.
 However, it’s extremely important to look at the big picture when comparing credit card processors.
 If you simply focus on the basis point markup, the transaction fee, or another individual fee, you’re setting yourself up for failure.
 What you really want to focus on is the effective rate for each quote.

 Many factors such as business type, processing method, owner credit worthiness and others are used to determine the basis point markup that a processor offers.
 For example, a quote of interchange plus 25 basis points would be competitive for a bail bonds company, but average for a retail business.

 Competition will also vary depending of where you’re getting quotes.
 For example, a local bank or sales agent will quote much higher rates than you will receive here at CardFellow.
 In fact, even the processors we work with always quote higher rates outside of CardFellow than they do in our marketplace.

-Here’s a table that shows percentage to basis point conversion from zero to one hundred in increments of five.
+Here’s a table that shows percentage to basis point conversion from zero to fifty in increments of five.
 The decimal representation is multiplied by gross sales to determine the processor’s volume-based markup.

 |5 Basis Points||0.05%||0.0005|